Skip to main content

 queueDepth: 25 # Queries to queue before returning busy

-qos: "free" # Quality-of-service, usually same as service tier name
+qos: "free" # Usually matches service tier name

 - allowedRequests: 0